-A feature is a unique combination of the location of infrared markers (or locations of reference bars, if IR markers are combined into elementary patterns).
+A feature is a unique combination of the location of infrared markers (or locations of reference bars, if markers are combined into elementary patterns).

 Each feature occurs only once in the Environment and is not repeated as a result of rotations, reflections, and other transformations of position.